Most vegetables and grains are

 tropics, but it dies if exposed to freezing temperatures, so it might as well be an annual plant in cold areas.

-edible annual and biennial plants become tough, bitter or "woody" once they
+Some annual and biennial plants become tough, bitter or "woody" once they

 begin to set seed.
 This is the reason that some biennials (like carrots) are